Andrew-Chen-Wang/github-wiki-action/README.md

   not push to the remote wiki.
 The default is `false`.
 This is useful for testing.

+- **`preprocess`:** If this option is true, we will preprocess the wiki to move the `README.md` to `Home.md` as well as rewriting all `.md` links to be bare links.
+This helps ensure that the Markdown works in source control as well as the wiki.
+The default is true.

 #### `strategy:` input

 There are some specific usecases where using `strategy: init` might be better